ScatteredRay/Food/content/recipes/tim_ambrogi-chocolate_chip.md

 It is sure to help you make friends.

 Ingredients:

-1 cup brown sugar (dark as night)
+ - *1 cp* brown sugar (dark as night)

-0.5 cup white sugar
+ - *1/2 cp* white sugar

-2 sticks Challenge unsalted butter
+ - *2 sticks* Challenge unsalted butter

-1.5 eggs (whisk two together in a bowl, but only use three-quarters of it)
+ - *1.5 ea* eggs (whisk two together in a bowl, but only use three-quarters of it)

-2 tsp vanilla extract
+ - *2 tsp* vanilla extract

-1 tsp salt
+ - *1 tsp* salt

-1 tsp baking soda
+ - *1 tsp* baking soda

-2 cups flour
+ - *2 cp* flour

-1 Tbs baker's cocoa powder
+ - *1 tbs* baker's cocoa powder

-1 bag frozen Guittard semi-sweet chocolate chips
+ - *1 bag* frozen Guittard semi-sweet chocolate chips

 Steps:

-Preheat oven to 350 degrees
+1. Preheat oven to **350°** degrees

-Cut chilled butter up into chunks
+2. Cut chilled butter up into chunks

-Add sugar to butter
+3. Add sugar to butter

-Cream butter and sugar together with your hands until smooth and partly-melted
+4. Cream butter and sugar together with your hands until smooth and partly-melted

-Whisk two eggs together in a bowl and only add three-quarters of it to the mix
+5. Whisk two eggs together in a bowl and only add three-quarters of it to the mix

-Mix in vanilla and salt
+6. Mix in vanilla and salt

-In a separate bowl, mix the baking soda, flour, and cocoa powder
+7. In a separate bowl, mix the baking soda, flour, and cocoa powder

-With a wooden spoon, add the dry ingredients to the wet ingredients (don't over-stir)
+8. With a wooden spoon, add the dry ingredients to the wet ingredients (don't over-stir)

-Add the frozen chocolate chips to the batter (chilling the dough instantly)
+9. Add the frozen chocolate chips to the batter (chilling the dough instantly)

-Spoon the dough in 1.5-inch-diameter chunks onto a cool, heavy-duty aluminum cookie sheet
+10. Spoon the dough in 1.5-inch-diameter chunks onto a cool, heavy-duty aluminum cookie sheet

-Bake for 10-15 minutes (varies by oven temperature and preferences of the baker)
+11. Bake for **10**-**15** minutes (varies by oven temperature and preferences of the baker)